Seppli11/ZHAW-Summary/summaries/23FS/ITS/Secure Communication/Layer 2.md

 #### Temporary Key Integrity Protection (TKIP)

-TKIP uses a MAC to protect against the integrity vulnerabilities of WEP.
+TKIP uses a MAC (message authentic) to protect against the integrity vulnerabilities of WEP.

 TKIP has the following weaknesses: